-IFRS 17.117(c)(ii) specifically requires disclosure of the approach (which using the terminology of this draft educational note would also include method) used to determine the RA, and IFRS 17.119 requires disclosure of the confidence level corresponding to the reported RA.
+IFRS 17.119 requires disclosure of the confidence level corresponding to the reported RA.
 Depending on the approach and method used, the confidence level will be either an explicit input to the RA calculation or an implicit result of the calculation.

-3.1.3 Selection of a Measurement Approach
+3.1.3 Selection of a measurement approach

 The actuary may view the aggregate entity level perspective as the primary basis for determining the RA (perhaps driven by disclosure requirements or aligned at the level at which the entity thinks about compensation).
 With an aggregate approach, the actuary would need to allocate the total RA to the units of account to satisfy the IFRS 17 measurement requirements.
-Some of the methods described in this draft educational note are more aligned with an aggregate approach (e.g., quantile techniques) than with an approach focused on the unit of account.
+Some of the methods described in this draft educational note are more aligned with an aggregate approach (e.g., quantile methods) than with an approach focused on the unit of account.